 My interests include software tools, languages, code generation, virtual machines, optimization, image processing, watermarking, compression, cryptography, cartography, typography, recreational mathematics, heuristics, visualization, and music.

 I joined the Department of Computer Science in 1984 after receiving an M.S. degree from the University of Arizona.
-Before that I worked as a CDC systems programmer at the Computer Center.
-I retired in 2009 with a total of 36 years of university service.
+Before that I worked as a CDC systems programmer at the Computer Center, and in the mid-1970s I spent three years at Control Data in Sunnyvale.

 I retired from the university in 2009 with a total of 36 years of service, returning temporarily for two subsequent projects.

 I belong to ACM and IEEE and support the EFF.